 You might also like Can You Lose Weight on 1500 Calories Per Day?

-Calorie counting is the most basic and commonly effective way to increase or decrease bodyweight.
+Calorie counting is the most basic and commonly used effective way to increase or decrease bodyweight.
 The calorie recommendations from this calculator do not consider proportions of macronutrients consumed.
 Minimally process foods are more conducive to healthy weight loss and maintenance.
 This is why a balanced diet is the best way to go.

 You may also like: Should You Track Calories?

 Calorie Counter Options

 If you are looking for more ways to keep track of your calories here are a few methods you can use-

 - Pen and Paper- this method seems a little archaic.
 But it does work.
 The food you are consuming will list the calories.
 You can keep track throughout the day to know your caloric intake.

 - Calorie counter app– there are a ton of apps that allow you to count calories.
 Most of them even have built in calorie calculators to help you reach your goal!
-Our favorite is Cronometer, which you can check out by clicking the image below.
+Our favorite is Cronometer.
+Click the image to try it!

 You might also like: Kcalories vs. Calories: What is the Difference?

 Calories Needed to Maintain Weight

 The calculator above will give you a good baseline for how many calories you need to maintain your current weight using a healthy diet.
 This can vary from individual to individual.

 Maintenance Calories Definition

 Maintenance calories are the exact amount of calories needed to support your daily expenditure.
 This is assuming you want no change in overall body weight.
 Use the caloric baseline calculator above and the “maintain weight” number.
 This will determine your calories needed to stay at your current weight.